Unicamp-OpenPower/openpower/content/authors/gsalibi/_index.md

 ---
 # Display name
-name: Klaus Kiwi
+name: Gustavo Storti Salibi
-title: Klaus Kiwi
+title: Gustavo Storti Salibi

 # Username (this should match the folder name)
 authors:
-- klauskiwi
+- gsalibi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: works for the Linux Technology Center
+role: Computer Science undergrad student

 # Organizations/Affiliations
 organizations:
-- name: IBM
+- name: UNICAMP
   url: ""

 # Short bio (displayed in user profile at end of posts)